Rofaze21/Music-Reading-Bot/README.md

-# Music-Reading-Bot
+# Music Reading Bot

 A Music Reading robot that plays basic tunes according to where you place pieces on a music board.
 The robot utilizes a series of IR sensors in a grid to identify and play tones that correspond with it.

 A brief video of the project in action can be found [here](https://youtu.be/e3h8oj9L2nE).

+## *Project learning points*
+- An immense amount of consideration is needed when working with 10 sensors that have 4 wires each!
+- The Ardunio Uno can only listen from a certain number of inputs.
+We bypassed this by using two arduinos, but there are more time consuming but more efficient solutions out there

 <img width="426" alt="Robot on Board" src="https://user-images.githubusercontent.com/25015977/59205533-ba4d5280-8b68-11e9-98f8-bce6a2843ce1.png">